carun/carun.github.io/content/essays/2026-04-17-four-suttas-for-better-living.md

 > If you can't control *it*, is it really *you*?

 In that moment, the sense of self begins to loosen.
-From then on, you won't just see differently. **You will live differently**.

 ## Treatise on the Analysis of the Path [(SN 45.8)](https://suttacentral.net/sn45.8/en/sujato)